All Products

 Description

-The default storage type, which is suitable for scenarios where data is frequently accessed, and requires frequent read and write operations.
+The default storage tier.
+This tier is suitable for scenarios where data is frequently accessed and requires frequent read and write operations.

-IA and long-term storage are suitable for data that is infrequently accessed.
-IA and long-term storage can significantly reduce storage costs.
+Suitable for data that is not frequently accessed.
+This can effectively reduce storage costs.

 Note

-• If data is accessed in large amounts or frequently, the fees incurred may be higher than the data at the standard storage tier.
-The following content is for demonstration purposes:
+• If a large volume of data is accessed or data is accessed frequently, the incurred fees may be higher than the fees for the Standard storage tier.
+For example:

-• If you access all data in a table or partition at the IA storage tier once in a month, the sum of the data access fees and storage fees is the same as the storage fees of the data at the standard storage tier.
+• The cost of accessing all data in a table or partition in the IA storage tier once a month is equal to the storage cost of the data in the Standard storage tier.

-• If you access all data in a table or partition at the long-term storage tier once in six months, the sum of the data access fees and storage fees is the same as the storage fees of the data at the standard storage tier.
+• The cost of accessing all data in a table or partition in the Archive storage tier once every six months is equal to the storage cost of the data in the Standard storage tier.

 Description